-Sweet, pink, ripe watermelon is a fat free snack great for overall health.
-You may already know that the benefits of watermelon for men (and for women, for that matter) include the fact that this fruit is a good source of vitamin C. And that it’s great for hydration.
+Sweet, pink, ripe watermelon is a refreshing, low-calorie, fat-free snack great for overall health.
+You may already know that watermelon benefits for men (and for women, for that matter) include the fact that this fruit is a good source of vitamin C. And that it’s great for hydration.
 It’s great for adding variety to the diet and is good for health, whatever your sex.
-But watermelon has some nutrients that are particularly beneficial to men.
+But watermelon has some nutritional benefits that are particularly good for men.

 Why is watermelon good for men’s health?

-Citrulline is a phytonutrient.
-And it’s one that is noted for its ability to boost nitric oxide and relax blood vessels.
-In other words, in concentrated doses, some experts believe that the citrulline in watermelon could work as a replacement for erectile dysfunction medication.
-(WebMD even goes so far as to call watermelon “nature’s Viagra.”)
+In other words, in concentrated doses, some experts believe that the citrulline in watermelon could work as a replacement for prescription erectile dysfunction medication.
+(Some experts even go so far as to call watermelon “nature’s Viagra.”)

 The citrulline in watermelon may improve blood flow but does not improve sex drive

 Here’s what we understand right now about the citrulline and sex link, aka watermelon viagra.
 Citrulline may improve blood flow as effectively as prescription medications to treat erectile dysfunction.

 Unfortunately, there are many misinterpretations of the claim that watermelon may help your sex life.
 Many articles promoting watermelon’s ability to promote nitric oxide have confused better blood flow with improved sex drive.
 As far as we know, watermelon is not linked to sex drive in men – or women for that matter.